 (Pew Research Center)

 The so-called Podcast listenership figures for the US audience older than 12 years show that the share of podcast listeners grew by an average of 3.1 percentage points each year since 2010.

-17. In 2019, there were 3.6 million additional heavy podcast users in comparison with podcast statistics for 2018.
+17. Podcast growth statistics show there were 3.6 million additional heavy podcast users in 2019 in comparison to previous year.